 - Gender: Women have a higher probability of developing spider and varicose veins.
 It is thought that the natural hormonal changes during pregnancy, PMS and menopause play a roll.
 Estrogen and other female hormones are known to relax the vein walls.
 Additionally, hormone replacement therapy (which is more common in women) and birth control pills might increase the risk of developing varicose veins.

 - Heredity : If you have close family members with varicose veins, you are more likely to develop them.

 - Trauma to or Injury of the leg: Trauma can cause lifelong physical damage to the veins and the tissue surrounding them.
 Damaged tissue can lead to long-term vein issues.

 Vein Disease is classified using the CEAP system

 Vein disease is presently classified using a six-point scale known as the CEAP system.
 Prior to CEAP, there was no single method healthcare professionals could use to classify vein disease.
 Instead, they would simply describe individual symptoms and rate them as mild, moderate, or severe.
 This approach was inefficient, lacked specificity, and could hamper communication between providers.

 Today, CEAP is the accepted standard used by all healthcare professionals when describing lower extremity vein disease.
 It’s designed to be very specific and facilitate good communication.
-In short, it offers everything that the previous system, or lack thereof, failed to provide.

 The 7 stages of the CEAP classification system